By: Josiane Joseph

 b.
 The Tempest: Regardless of experience, ALL are welcome to submit one or more pieces.
 Submissions may be: non-fiction essays, creative writing works, original poetry, original art work, original photography.
 Submission should be emailed to any one of the editors (Patricia Bai, Andrea Collins, Noelle Driver, Kevin Miller, Sam Rouleau, or Ericka Wheeler) by Sunday, March 1st, 2020 in order to allow for time to provide edits and feedback prior to formatting and publication.

 About the Author: Josiane Joseph is a Haitian-American M.D.-Ph.D. student at Mayo Clinic.
-She was born in Miami, Florida and earned her B.S. at the University of Florida in 2015.
+She was born in Miami, Florida and earned her B.S. at the University of Florida.
 During her free time she enjoys movies, writing, attending church, and learning about what makes other individuals unique.
 Josiane values discussions of meaningful issues and looks forward to sharing diverse views with others.